Regent University - Library

-Notes-Bibliography typically uses footnotes for citing a work that looks like this:
+Notes-Bibliography uses footnotes.
+A footnote for a book looks like this:

 1. Malcolm Gladwell, The Tipping Point: How Little Things Can Make a Big Difference (Boston: Little, Brown, 2000), 64–65.